-JCCA is one of the oldest and most respected providers of residential treatment care in New York City.
-We serve more than 325 boys and girls at The Cottage Schools, our 150-acre Westchester campus in Pleasantville, New York.
-The children, ages 7-21, live in 20 cottages, and are served by four distinctive programs: Pleasantville Cottage School, Edenwald Center, Pleasantville START, and Gateways.
-The campus has two special education schools run by the Mount Pleasant Union Free School District, a health center providing medical and dental services, a substance abuse clinic, a recreation center and gym, a swimming pool, and athletic fields.
+JCCA is one of the oldest and most respected providers of residential treatment care in New York State.
+The programs on JCCA's Pleasantville Cottage Campus been a part of the Pleasantville community since 1912.
+The children, ages 7-21, live in 20 cottages, and are served by five distinctive programs: Pleasantville Cottage School, Edenwald Center, The Center for Healing, Pleasantville START and Gateways.
+The Campus has two special education schools run by the Mount Pleasant Union Free School District, a health center providing medical and dental services, a substance abuse clinic, a recreation center and gym, a swimming pool and athletic fields.

-The Cottage Schools comprise four residential programs that serve children at severe risk:
+The Pleasantville Cottage Campus includes five programs that serve children at severe risk: